RaviSoji/plda/README.md

 1. `cd` into your favorite directory.
 2. `git clone https://github.com/RaviSoji/plda.git`
-3. Activate your virtual environmental if you have one.
+3. If you have one, activate your virtual environment.
    E.g. `conda activate myenv`.
-   If you want to make one called `myenv` with the python dependencies,
+   If you installed `conda`, you can make one by running
-    run `conda env create -f plda/environment.yml -n myenv`, and then run `conda activate myenv`.
+    `conda env create -f plda/environment.yml -n myenv`.
 4. Run either `pip install plda/` or `pip install ./plda`.
-Either will work.

 __Installing using your own conda environment.yml file.__

-__To add this repository as a dependency in your own conda environment `yml` file__, add the following to the end of your dependencies.
+1. Add the following to the end of your dependencies.
   ```
   - python>=3.5
   - numpy~=1.14.2